Jalez/react-flow-automated-layout/README.md

 ## Patch Updates

+### 1.1.1 (Unreleased)

+- Improved node count discrepancy check to prevent unnecessary layout recalculations when the flow is not in sync with the context.
+- Fixed edge mutation issue in getEdgesOfNodes function.
+- Removed leftover console logs and old files.
+- Minor code style improvements and refactoring.

 ### 1.1.0 (2025-05-07)

 - **Layout Engine System**: Implemented a new pluggable layout engine architecture to support multiple layout algorithms